MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * It is either performed completely, or not at all
     * Controlled by the transaction recovery subsystem of the DBMS
 * Consistency: transactions should preserve database consistency
-    * If a transaction is done fully, it should keept the DB in a consistent state
+    * If a transaction is done fully, it should keep the DB in a consistent state
     * Each transaction moves the DB from one consistent state to another
 * Isolation: effect should be independent of other transactions
     * It should be as if it is the only transaction executing